opencog/atomspace/opencog/atoms/truthvalue/README.md

-Ben Goertzel's book "Probabiistic Logic Networks" spells out exactly how this was to work: various types of inference, deduction, extrapolation and so one would be done, with specific, explicit formulas giving the truth value update.
+Ben Goertzel's book "Probabiistic Logic Networks" spells out exactly how this was to work: various types of inference, deduction, extrapolation and so on would be done, with specific, explicit formulas giving the truth value update.
 The original AtomSpace was designed to be the substrate for the ideas in this book, and so truth values became deeply embedded in the design.

-This was OK, given the era, and that style of thinking.
+This was OK, given the era, that style of thinking, and the available compute power.
 But life moves on, and we grow older and wiser.
 The original conception for TruthValues doesn't quite work out.
-That's OK, but the injury comes from the C++
-implementation: carrying around TruthValues became problematic.
+That's OK, but the injury comes from the C++ implementation: carrying around TruthValues became problematic.
 The harsh reality is that most "real life" calculations to be done in the AtomSpace require crisp boolean true/false values.
 Using TruthValues just gets in the way, hurting performance and glopping up the API.

 ### Critique
 Two critiques of TruthValues can be given; one conceptual, and one from